jiikko/resque-loss-of-uniqueness/README.md

 I, [2024-08-26T16:22:37.054283 #19099]  INFO -- : Checking if the file can be locked
 ```

-After a while, the following log output will appear:
+If you reproduce this, the following output will appear in about 10 minutes:

 ```
 E, [2024-08-26T16:22:30.398166 #19015] ERROR -- : !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!